payu-india/CMS-Chatbot/reference/Subscriptions/payment-consent-transaction-merchant-hosted/credit-card-recurring-payment-consent-transaction.md

 > * Some payment gateways require the Token Requester ID (trid) and Token Reference Number (tokenRefNo) to be passed for processing the transaction.
 Not passing these values will restrict the number of payment gateways available for processing the transaction.
 > * Token Requester ID (trid) and Token Reference Number (tokenRefNo) are mandatory for Diners token transactions.

-> 📘 Notes for Bankcode
+> 📘 Notes for bankcode
 >
 > Debit Card or Credit Card: There are different options like Visa Debit Card, Mastercard, Maestro, etc. For each option, a unique bank code exists and it would be returned in this bankcode parameter.
 For more information, refer to Card Type Codes.
 For example, VISA for VISA Debit Card.